david-f-amorim/PQC_function_evaluation/README.md

 # PQC for function evaluation

+# THIS IS OUTDATED !
+UPDATE EVENTUALLY ...

 ***Preliminaries: Aim and Definitions***

 Consider an $n$-qubit *input* register, denoted with subscript $i$, as well as an $m$-qubit *target* register, denoted with subscript $t$, and let $f: \mathbb{R} \to \mathbb{R}$ be a function that can be efficiently computed.
 In the following, we aim to construct and operator that (approximately) performs